 Bruising in chickens is often indicative of a crush injury.
 It appears as a greenish discoloration of the skin.
 The green color is the result of the accumulation of biliverdin accumulation, which occurs after hemoglobin is broken down.
 Bruising generally takes about 2 to 3 days post injury to become apparent on the skin and may last for a week or more.

-Bruising in the foot could be indicative of a broken foot, and if in the leg, a broken leg.
+Bruising in the foot could be indicative of a fracture.
 Bruising should be a concern to chicken owners, as it can indicate internal bleeding.
-If your chicken also have a pale comb, then that is indicative that the bruising involves internal blood loss, and should be considered an emergency, requiring treatment by a veterinarian.
+If the chicken also has a pale comb than there could be internal blood loss.
+Internal bleeding is considered an emergency.

 Clinical Signs